121 W. Church Street,

 The Theatre Belvoir opened in 1915, in a turn-of-the-century building which formerly housed a store.
-The theater was originally a legitimate house, seating somewhere between 850 and 900, containing two small balconies.
+The theatre was originally a legitimate house, seating somewhere between 850 and 900, containing two small balconies.
 In 1917, the name was changed to the Rialto Theatre, and a steel-and-glass marquee was added over the main entrance on Church Street.

 In the late-1960’s, after decades of mostly first-run fare, the management of the Rialto Theatre switched to foreign films, which were shown for almost a decade, until the Rialto Theatre was taken over by the Kerasotes chain in 1978.
-Kerasotes' operation of the theater lasted just three years, closing it in 1981.
+Kerasotes' operation of the theatre lasted just three years, closing it in 1981.